-Replace standard spec 325.3(2) with the following:
+Replace standard spec 330.3(2) with the following:

-(2) Immediately after pulverizing, relay the material with a paver, grader, or both the paver and grader.
+(2) Immediately after milling, relay the material with a paver, grader, or both a paver and grader.
 Use equipment with automatic grade and slope control systems for adjusting the slope through superelevated curves, transitions, and tangent sections and an averaging device to achieve a smooth profile.
 If the automatic control systems break down, the contractor may use manual controls for the remainder of that day only.
-325-001 (20080902)

-20. QMP Base Aggregate Dense 1 1/4-Inch Compaction, Item 371.1000.S.
+27. QMP Base Aggregate Dense 1 1/4-Inch Compaction, Item 371.1000.S.

 - (1) This special provision modifies the compaction and density testing and documentation requirements of work done under the Base Aggregate Dense 1 1/4-Inch bid items.
-Conform to standard spec 305 as modified in this special provision and to the contract QMP Base Aggregate article. - (2) Provide and maintain a quality management program.
-A quality management program is defined as all activities, including process control, inspection, sampling and testing, and necessary adjustments in the process related to construction of dense graded base which meets all the requirements of this provision. - (4) This special provision applies to Base Aggregate Dense 1 1/4-Inch material placed on the mainline traveled way and adjacent mainline shoulders according to the typical finished sections.
+Conform to standard spec 305 as modified in this special provision and to the contract QMP Base Aggregate article. - Provide and maintain a quality management program.
+A quality management program is defined as all activities, including process control, inspection, sampling and testing, and necessary adjustments in the process related to construction of dense graded base which meets all the requirements of this provision. - (3) Chapter 8 of the department's construction and materials manual (CMM) provides additional detailed guidance for QMP work and describes sampling and testing procedures.
+The contractor may obtain the CMM from the department's web site at: http://wisconsindot.gov/Pages/doing-bus/eng-consultants/cnslt-rsrces/rdwy/default.aspx - (4) This special provision applies to Base Aggregate Dense 1 1/4-Inch material placed on the mainline traveled way and adjacent mainline shoulders according to the typical finished sections.
 Unless otherwise specified by the contract, all Base Aggregate Dense 1 1/4-Inch material placed on side roads, private and public entrances, ramps, tapers, turn lanes, and other locations not described as the mainline traveled way and its adjacent mainline shoulders is exempt from the compaction and density requirement modifications and testing contained within this special provision.